WernerKr/-Un-original-Prusa-Heated-Drybox/README.md

 ## -Un-original-Prusa-Heated-Drybox Code for Ardunio Nano ESP32-S3 Home Assistant

-Required processor Arduino Nano ESP32-S3, is pin compatible with the Arduino Nano with the exception that the 5V pin only supplies a voltage when USB is connected.
+Required processor Arduino Nano ESP32-S3, is pin compatible and has the same dimensions as the Arduino Nano with the exception that the 5V pin only supplies a voltage when USB is connected.
 Therefore, no more 5V is taken from this pin, only from buck converter (or Vin Pin, whereas this Pin is always connected to buck converter).
 ![IDE_Arduino_Nano_ESP32](https://github.com/user-attachments/assets/f01aed85-457e-4a97-acce-c30514ae5602)